tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

  curl -X GET "|apiUrl|/api/|apiVersion|/my/deviceShare?deviceId=1" -H "accept: application/json" -H "Authorization: Bearer <<access token>>"

-Delete share access
+Removing user access
 ---------------------

+If user access was limited in time then it will expire automatically after the specified ``endDate``.

 Let's consider a different situation.
 Unfortunately, you need to fire one of your employees.

-After deleting access to organization resources, you can also remove employees' access to the organization's Tedee Lock devices using :doc:`Delete share <../endpoints/deviceshare/delete>` endpoint.

-The delete endpoint requires finding ``shareId``.
-You can obtain it by fetching all device shares from :doc:`Get all shares <../endpoints/deviceshare/get-all>` and finding it, searching the list by ``userEmail``.
+In that case, you must call the :doc:Delete share <../endpoints/deviceshare/delete> endpoint to remove his access to the Lock.

 **Sample request**